 Discipleship in Elementary School

-Service Opportunities - Students are exposed to local as well as international opportunities to serve while in elementary school.
-Through care ministries, they collect Coins for the Kingdom to support several orphanages across the globe.
-As children progress from grade to grade, they are given opportunities to contribute to local ministries by collecting shoes, toothbrushes, and books.
-Serving within the school is also emphasized through such programs as Reading Buddies, encouragement notes, and random acts of kindness.
+Our students are exposed to local as well as international opportunities to serve while in elementary school.
+Through care ministries, they support children around the globe through the shoe box ministry with Operation Christmas Child.
+As children progress from grade to grade, they are also given opportunities to contribute to local ministries by collecting items like shoes, canned goods, and books.
+Serving within the school is additionally emphasized through encouraging notes and random acts of kindness.